hindutva/hindutva.github.io/polity/desiderata.md

         - The system then has a better shot at preventing/ reducing negative effects.
     - Gambling and prostitution should be legal and regulated.
         - The system then has a better shot at preventing/ reducing negative effects.
     - Homosexuality is not criminal.
+But it, like other sexual activity, should be private, and it should not be "normalized"/ thrust to the mainstream.
         - Some people are born with homosexual tendencies (../More [here](../social-cultivation/deviance/)).
 Some may choose not to express them.
     - Weapons.
         - It is against hindu tradition that good people should be unarmed.
-- Broad-based economic development.
-    - Taxation should be based on consumption, rather than earning/ income.
-        - So, no corporate or individual income tax.
 - An engaged (non-apathetic) citizenry.
     - Citizens are not stupid or lazy, but systems which invite participation (at the right level and in the right form) ought to be in place.